wasiahmad/ACE05-Processor/README.md

 # ACE05-Processor

 The [ACE 2005](https://catalog.ldc.upenn.edu/LDC2006T06) dataset contains entity, relation, and event annotations for an assortment of newswire and online text.
-To the best of my knowledge, there are no publicly available implementation to preprocess the ACE05 dataset that supports all the 3 languages, Arabic, Chinese, and English.
-Hence, I decided to build a pipeline that can process the raw files from ACE05 and dump the processed data into nice JSON format.
+To the best of my knowledge, there are no publicly available implementation to preprocess the ACE05 dataset that supports all the three languages, Arabic, Chinese, and English.
+Hence, I decided to build a pipeline that can process the raw files from ACE05 and dump the processed data in JSON format.

 **[Note]** We use UDPipe v2.5 models to perform preprocessing on all the languages.

 ## ACE 2005

 I assume the ACE 2005 is downloaded and kept in a directory `ace_2005` at the root directory of this repository.
-The tree structure of the directory hierarchy (upto level 3) is shown below.
+The tree structure of the directory hierarchy (up to level 3) is shown below.

 ```
 ace_2005